Run Integration/E2E Tests

 test_search_query

-input is set based on whether the trigger is a release tag or not, allowing you to run different tests for production and staging environments.
+input based on whether the trigger is a release tag or not (allowing different tests to be run for production and staging environments)

 Your run-integration-tests.yml